r3dact3d/r3dact3d.github.io/_posts/2025-5-25-rhaiis-openwebui.md

 ### Understanding Server Configuration

 RHAIIS provides an **OpenAI-compatible API server**.
 Its behavior can be controlled using numerous server arguments when running the container.
-Some of the key arguments highlighted in the [vLLM Server Argurment documentation](https://docs.redhat.com/en/documentation/red_hat_ai_inference_server/3.0/html-single/vllm_server_arguments/index) include:
+Some of the key arguments highlighted in the [vLLM Server Argument documentation](https://docs.redhat.com/en/documentation/red_hat_ai_inference_server/3.0/html-single/vllm_server_arguments/index) include:

 *   `--model`: Specifies the name or path of the Hugging Face model to use.
 *   `--quantization` or `-q`: Specifies the method used to quantize the weights, with options like `awq`, `gptq`, `fp8`, `bitsandbytes`, and `compressed-tensors` .